Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning

-\paragraph{F1-score} Balances both precision and recall, useful when there is an imbalance between normal and attack labels.
+\paragraph{F1-score} It balances both precision and recall, which is useful when there is an imbalance between normal and attack labels.

-Furthermore, the model's performance is compared against classical CNN and LSTM models, all trained under the same conditions, to assess the proposed model's effectiveness on multi-class classification.
-Although CNN model is traditionally designed for spatial data, in this study, we adapted it using 1D convolutional layers by reshaping the input such that the 9 features form a one-dimensional structure.
+Furthermore, the model's performance is compared with those of classical CNN, LSTM, ANN, and RNN models, all trained under the same conditions, to assess the proposed model's effectiveness for multi-class classification.
+Although the CNN model is traditionally designed for spatial data, we adapted it for 1D convolutional layers by reshaping the input so that the 9 features form a 1D structure.